Module 03 // Relational Mapping

 Window Functions

 Aggregations that don't collapse rows.
 Use OVER() with PARTITION BY to compute per-group metrics inline.
+See the dedicated Window Functions module for ranking, frames, LAG/LEAD, running totals, and sessionization patterns.

 SELECT name,